 Trust for Environmental Education, a Chennai-based NGO, was founded in 1986 by the late S. Govind Swaminadhan, one of India's leading legal luminaries.
 Senior Advocate, Sriram Panchu, and Wildlife and Conservation Filmmaker, Shekar Dattatri, were the other Founder-Trustees.
-The present Trustees are: Shekar Dattatri, officiating as Managing Trustee, Revati Mukerjee, daughter of S. Govind Swaminadhan, S. Ramakrishnan, an entrepreneur and eminent nature photographer, and K. Ramnath Chandrasekhar, a conservation educator and freelance nature photographer.
+The present Trustees are: Shekar Dattatri, K. Ramnath Chandrasekhar, an Educator and National Geographic Explorer officiating as the Trust's Secretary and Managing Trustee, Educationist, Naveen Mahesh and Writer and Educator, Dr. Srivi Kalyan.
 Over the years TREE has produced a number of documentaries on wildlife and conservation, and has conducted hundreds of outreach programmes specifically targeted at India's youth to inspire them about the country's incredible natural heritage and the need to conserve it for posterity.
-A flagship initiative titled Youth for Conservation, was launched by TREE a few years ago, to work with youth in a more focused manner.
+A flagship initiative called Youth Conservation Action Network (YouCAN), was launched by TREE a few years ago, to work with youth in a more focused manner.

 TREE's education and outreach programs make use of natural history and conservation audio-visuals, as well as other experiential learning tools, to empower youth to become environmentalists in their daily lives and practice conservation.

 STORIES fROM SCHOOL

 Everywhere we go, students are extremely enthusiastic to learn about nature and conservation.
-Follow this space to view work by participating students, such as drawings, skits, models, interviews and interactions with the TREE/YFC team.
+Follow this space to view work by participating students, such as drawings, skits, models, interviews and interactions with our team.

 Natural history and conservation films by acclaimed wildlife filmmaker and conservationist, and TREE Founder-Trustee, Shekar Dattatri, form the core of our outreach programs.
 TREE also provides guidance to enthusiastic individuals who are interested in conducting outreach programs using his films.